Edwin Richard Hallifax: Noel Dan Hallifax

-He died on 8 November 1946 at the age of 27 during an aircraft accident near Leeming Aerodrome, Yorkshire, on active service.
-He was a Squadron Leader then.
-He was buried at Harrogate Stonefall Cemetery.
-His Colditz comrade Vincent Parker rests nearby.
+He died on 8 November 1946 at the age of 27 during an aircraft accident near Leeming Aerodrome, Yorkshire, on active service and was buried at Harrogate Stonefall Cemetery.

 Career

-He learnt Chinese from Sit Yanpo, father of the famous Cantonese Opera artist Sit Koksin.
-He was well known by the Chinese community by his good skills in written and spoken Chinese language.
+He learnt Chinese from Sit Yanpo, father of Cantonese Opera artist Sit Koksin.
+He was well known by the Chinese community for his good skills in written and spoken Chinese language.